Improved integer programming models for simple assembly line balancing and related problems: Computational experiments

-The formulations have been tested on $269$ instances of the SALBP-1 and $302$ instances of the SALBP-2.
-These instances are available online~\parencite{ALB}.
-Details about them can be found in~\textcite{Scholl/1993}.
-Currently the optimal value is known for all except one of the SALBP-1 instances and $14$ of the SALBP-2 instances.
-In the evaluations below solutions for instances without a known optimum were never considered optimal.
+The formulations for the SALBP have been tested on the standard benchmark which contains $269$ instances of the SALBP-1 and $302$ instances of the SALBP-2.
+All instances are available online~\parencite{ALB}.
+Currently the optimal value is known for the $269$ SALBP-1 instances and all except $14$ of the SALBP-2 instances.
+In the evaluations below solutions for instances without a known optimum were considered optimal only if the solver could prove so.
+When comparing solution values obtained by different formulations, a result is considered better when the null hypothesis of no improvement in solution values can be rejected at significance level $p=0.05$.
+In all tests, the test statistic used is a conservative, non-parametric paired sign test, where half of the ties were assigned to each sample~\parencite{Dixon.Mood/1946}.